 If you want strong, healthy eyes and clear vision for life, a major step you can take is to protect your eyes from UV radiation from an early age.
 Did you know that most UV exposure enters the eyes before 18 years of age when the natural lens is most transparent.
 Wearing proper eye protection from the sun reduces the risk of a number of eye diseases and other conditions that are caused or worsened by UV exposure.
-Drs.
-Leong and Bui are committed to counseling their patients of the best protection for eyes from exposure to UV light and blue light hazard.
+Dr. Dianna Leong, Dr. Anh Bui and Dr. Elizabeth Yan are committed to counseling their patients of the best protection for eyes from exposure to UV light and blue light hazard.

 Eye Diseases Linked to UV Exposure

 Macular degeneration is a condition in which the macula of the eye breaks down, leading to a loss of central vision and is a leading cause of age-related vision loss.
 Macular degeneration develops over time so a lifetime of exposure to UV can contribute it’s likelihood.

 Cataracts occur when the natural lens of the eye becomes clouded, resulting in blurred vision and eventually blindness.
 The len is responsible for focusing the light that comes into the eye, allowing clear vision.
 Cataracts can be treated by a simple surgery to replace the clouded lens with an artificial lens.
 UV light contributes to certain types of cataracts, which account for about 10% of all cases.

 Another serious disease that can affect the eyes is skin cancer which can appear on the eyelids or the area around the eyes.
 Skin cancer is known to be linked to extended exposure to UV and your eyes can be a difficult area to protect with sun block as you don’t want it to get too close to the eyes.
 Maui Jim sunglasses is one of the few brands that has the Seal of approval from the Skin Cancer Foundation.